alphagov/digitalmarketplace-contained/README.md

   * Add implementation for S3
 * Nice to have's
   * big
+    * Make the step of running the `setup.py` automatic.
+      * I really wanted to add this as last step of the Dockerfile (`CMD /usr/local/python3 setup.py`) however the problem was that the setup script needs the `mount-for-container` folder to be mounted but that can't be done in the Dockerfile.
+There must be a proper solution/pattern for this.
+Maybe worth asking a Docker expert.
     * Is Ubuntu the best distro for this?
     * Change the versions of the dependencies to match more closely production
     * Change setup behaviour so that if the apps Github repos are not found in the mounted volume, they will be cloned by the container - this should make it easier to standup the full environment for prototyping